The Best Keto Hiking Foods for Your Outdoor Adventures

 At most grocery stores, you should be able to find Justin’s almond butter packets.
 One packet contains 220 calories, 19 grams of fat, and 2 grams of net carbs.

 You should also check out SuperFat pouches, which can be ordered online.
 They come in five standard flavors and range from 20 to 31 grams of fat per pouch.
 The macadamia coconut (27 grams of fat) and cacao coconut (22 grams of fat) are my two favorites, with just 3 grams of net carbs each.
-(Find a full review of SuperFat products here with more information.)

 With any nut butter packet, just remember to knead them for a few minutes prior to eating.
-(The oil can separate, and if you don’t knead them, it can be a bit unpleasant getting a mouthful of oil.)
+(The oil can separate, and if you don’t need them, it can be a bit unpleasant getting a mouthful of oil.)

 2. Nuts and Seeds